 Given the former Buddhist temple’s historic status, the renovation became more time consuming and expensive than originally estimated.
 To bring the building’s structure up to modern earthquake code, it was necessary to center-core into the brick walls from the roof to ground level.
 28 six-inch diameter core holes were drilled, steel No. 9 rebars were inserted, and the holes were packed with epoxy fill.
 This allowed the brick walls to flex and not collapse when the 1994 6.7 Northridge earthquake caused millions of dollars of damage to similar structures.

 To make use of the entire structure, the First Street frontage offices, where JANM staff worked, were connected to what was once the temple.
 An elevator was installed and the stairway was extended to connect to the second and third floors.
 The former minister’s quarters were transformed into a collection space and photography dark room.
 After JANM opened in 1992, the renovated Historic Building was the site of groundbreaking exhibitions, public programs, and social gatherings.
 It also hosted Their Royal Majesties, the Emperor and Empress of Japan in 1994.
+In 1995, the historic building, along with the north side of First Street stretching all the way to the old Union Church structure on Judge John Aiso Street, was designated as part of the Little Tokyo Historic District by the National Register of Historic Places.

 Soon after the Japanese American National Museum opened to the public in its renovated Historic Building, it made plans to develop an adjacent modern structure to expand its exhibition and collection space and work facilities.
 The Board of Trustees engaged famed architect Gyo Obata, principal of Hellmuth, Obata and Kassabaum (HOK), to design the expansion.